mastercomfig/mastercomfig/docs/customization/custom_configs.md

 If you want to run something only the first time you spawn and never run again while you keep the game open use the `game_overrides_once_c` alias.

+## Advanced Customization

+When diving deep into customization the core of mastercomfig, you may find it useful to run things directly before and after mastercomfig's `comfig.cfg`, which provides core functionality and aliases.

+You can use `user/pre_comfig.cfg` to run things before `comfig.cfg`, and `user/post_comfig.cfg` to run things after `comfig.cfg`.

+Examples of `user/pre_comfig.cfg` uses can be things like customizing your preset like detailed above, or turning on debugging options to monitor the launch process of mastercomfig itself.

+Uses of `user/post_comfig.cfg` are rarer, but still valid.
+With this, you can directly override all aliases defined in mastercomfig's core.
+This can be used for changing the default modules file, making your own modules or module levels, or customizing the built-in ones, and more!

 ## Optional User Config Template

 !!! warning